-The most recent survey data is available on this page.
-The previous surveys are linked to the tabs above, underneath the tab for this page.
+The Libraries administered its fifth triennial survey in November 2017.
+Previous surveys are linked to the tabs above, underneath the tab for this page.

 Survey instruments available on these pages are offered under Creative Commons Attribution license.
 For more information, contact Yashu Kauffman, Assessment Program Manager, MIT Libraries: firstname.lastname@example.org.

 The most recent MIT Libraries Survey was conducted in November 2017.
 The Libraries' triennial survey provides us with the data we need to continually improve our collections and services, and to anticipate emerging needs of MIT faculty, students, and staff.
 This year's survey was entirely overhauled from previous years, allowing us to focus on potential future services and needs, rather than documenting how the library is used now.
 We also expanded our respondent pool to include all staff other than library staff, as well as faculty, students, and teaching staff.

 More information about the survey, including response rates, trends found, and results files will be forthcoming.